ibm-cloud-docs/cephaas/host_view.md

 | Delete             | Remove the mapping between the volume and host. |
 {: caption="Row actions menu options for Hosts." caption-side="bottom"}

-When you select one or more hosts, the `Delete` button is enabled and displayed which allows you to perform multiple delete operation.
+When you select one or more hosts, the `Delete` button is enabled and displayed which enables you to perform multiple delete operations.

-### Viewing single host details in the UI
+### View single host details in the UI
 {: #view-single-host-details-ui}
 {: ui}